roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 One of the big developments recently is that recent structure prediction tools such as AlphaFold3, RoseTTAFold-AllAtom, Chai-1 and Boltz-1 have extended themselves to include prediction of non-protein residues, including arbitrary small molecule ligands.

-Unfortunately, local installs of these tools are generally needed, as the AlphaFold3 server does not include support for arbitrary small molecules, and the other approaches are generally not availible as a web-accessible server.
-The execption is that Chai-1 is availible (though with restrictions) on a web server at <https://lab.chaidiscovery.com/> and Boltz-1 has a preliminary ColabFold integration (<https://github.com/sokrypton/ColabFold>).
+Unfortunately, local installs of these tools are generally needed, as the AlphaFold3 server does not include support for arbitrary small molecules, and the other approaches are generally not available as a web-accessible server.
+The exeception is that Chai-1 is available (though with restrictions) on a web server at <https://lab.chaidiscovery.com/> and Boltz-1 has a preliminary ColabFold integration (<https://github.com/sokrypton/ColabFold>).

+An example Chai-1 prediction run is availible in files/chai1.
+You can load the resultant CIF files and compare them with the full 2qwk.pdb structure.
+(Note the [matchmaker command](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/matchmaker.html) of ChimeraX is useful for aligning one protein structure to another.)
+Keep in mind that these structures were generated from just the input sequence (fasta) and the ligand SMILES string.
+However, it is highly likely that 2qwk (and homologous structures) were in the training set, so the weights of Chai-1 were tuned such that it was able to recapitulate this structure, as such performance on this docking task is unlikely to be representative of how well it will do on an unknown task.

 ### ML Ligand docking